jprochazk/hebi/README.md

 ## Why Hebi?

-I thought it was appropritate, because the language is in the Python family, and Hebi (蛇) means snake in Japanese.
+I thought it was appropriate, because the language is in the Python family, and Hebi (蛇) means snake in Japanese.

 ## License